 The First Lady’s party could not fully traverse the bridge because of construction, but when she got out to take in the view, Roosevelt was quoted as saying, “It’s one of the greatest sights I have ever seen.”

 The Golden Gate Bridge was constructed over a four year span after a $35 million construction bond was approved in1930, and has become an iconic symbol of San Francisco.
 The 4,200 square foot suspension bridge depends on steel cables to endure the earthquakes that impact the region.

-To learn more about Arabella Mansfied, visit these sources:
+To learn more, visit these resources: